cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ﻿## Todos
- - Extract links from Content Types all content types automatically on saving
  - Change Created and Updated style when creator and updater are the same (do via tests!)
  - Better startup experience when settings file and/or db are missing
  - Revisit og and dublin metadata - reference site not code and is it used correctly?
 Other tags that could be included?